slee7246/saeheel2.github.io/content/posts.md

-Here's something about R that I was not familiar with: vectorizing.Since I started coding 6-7 years ago, I was always taught that short and good loops were the best, but you want to avoid that in R!
+Here's something about R that I was not familiar with: vectorizing.
+Since I started coding 6-7 years ago, I was always taught that short and good loops were the best, but you want to avoid that in R!
 I know. *Shocking*.

 So here's some code that prints names with 8 or more letters in them: